Clearing House Interbank Payments System (CHIPS) - Explained

 The clearing house interbank payments system (popularly referred to as CHIPS for clarity) which was founded in 1970 is an abbreviation of the New York Clearing House Interbank Payment System which is controlled by the New York Clearing House Association (NYCHA).
 This system is primarily put in place to assist in the liquidation of multinational or international dollar transactions.
 Currently, CHIPS is one of the worlds largest private payment clearing systems.

-A Little More on What is the Clearing House Interbank Payments System (CHIPS)
+How Does the Clearing House Interbank Payments System Work?

 Before the period around 1913, transactions in New York City were quite messy and filled with chaos, and this was the primary reason why the CHIPS was established.
 This agency sought to eliminate non-transparent transactions between the banks situated in this region.
 Before 1913, the year in which the Fed was founded, the New York Clearing House focused primarily on stabilizing the volatility and liquidity rate of transaction markets.
 This has led to an improvement in the way this agency operates, as it now makes use of custom technologies and well-tapped organizational abilities to catch up to the distancing rate of differences in market transactions as well as incrementing transactional volume within the banking sector.
 Several decades later, CHIPS transitioned to be part of a firm known as ChipsCo particularly in 1998.
 However, in 2001, this agency went upon the process of transitioning into a real-time netting system.
 In 2007, CHIPS grew to be among the global leaders in private payment clearing systems, as it was able to handle at least 95% of international United States dollar transactions with a daily average trading volume of about 340,000, which is equivalent to $1.19trillion.
 CHIPS is expected to face the issues pertaining to payment clearing risks, as it is more of a privately owned agency rather than a governmental institution.
 This is the risk that comes with all privately owned clearing systems.
 There are three main types of liquidation risks in clearing systems; credit risks, operational risks, and liquidity risk.